 Is anyone tired of hearing about these “unprecedented times”?
 Not knowing what the future holds can be scary.
 We’re all tired of the terms lockdown, stay-at-home, social distancing – and especially homeschooling!?

-Plans have had to be postponed or even cancelled.
+Plans have had to be postponed or even canceled.
 Birthdays, anniversaries, and funerals have taken place in relative isolation.
-Wedding vows have been exchanged over Zoom or ceremonies have been pushed to a later date.
+Wedding vows have been exchanged over Zoom, or ceremonies have been pushed to a later date.
 Honeymoons, family vacations, bucket list adventures – trips that we’ve been looking forward to for so long are now even further away.

 A 2019 study by industry marketing and research firm MaCher asked the question, “When does travel make us happy?”
 While you might think people are typically happiest during their actual travels, MaCher found that 50% of a customer’s happiness actually comes prior to their planned trip.
 It’s the anticipation, the dreaming, that brings most of the joy.
 Another 35% of that happiness comes once we return, as we look back on everything we were able to see and experience.
 Only 15% of our happiness in relation to a trip is actually while we’re traveling.

 Obviously, everyone is different and looks at travel in their own way.
 I love planning travel – which is good since I do it for a living!
 Whether it’s a weekend trip to a National Park or to explore a new city – or a bigger trip like taking my mom to Africa for the first time – I love having something to look forward to outside of my normal routine, something new to learn and experience in the world.
 Based on MaCher’s research, the sooner we can start planning a trip, the earlier that happiness scale can kick in!